RAMENtheNOODLES/PackwizGUI/README.md

 ## What features are currently planned for PackwizGUI?
 Some planned features are:
-- Git integration
+- [ ] Git integration
-- Ability to export the modpack
+- [ ] Ability to export the modpack
+- [ ] Ability to initialize the modpack via a wizard

 ## Installation